 His Bayern teammate Joshua Kimmich is also nominated along with RB Leipzig attacker Christopher Nkunku - the 2021/22 Bundesliga Player of the Season - and Borussia Dortmund's Sebastien Haller.
-Two strikers who lit up the German top flight - Erling Haaland and Robert Lewandowski - are also in the mix, but last year's winner Lionel Messi is not.
+Two strikers who lit up the German top flight - Erling Haaland and Robert Lewandowski - were also in the mix, but last year's winner Lionel Messi was not.

 Watch: Mane - a world star

 Mane already beat Egypt's Salah and his own Senegal teammate Edouard Mendy to the African award because no one could match what he has achieved in the past 12 months.

 His promising start for Bayern - including a goal in the DFL Supercup and on Matchday 1 against Eintracht Frankfurt - does not come into the reckoning for the Ballon d'Or.
 It's easy to see, however, why Paris Saint-Germain and France forward Kylian Mbappe tipped Mane to be in the top three along with both himself and Benzema.

 The French pair won the UEFA Nations League last October and Benzema pipped Mane to the UEFA Champions League.
 But the recent Bayern arrival got 23 goals and five assists in 51 games for Liverpool, and he also scored the winning penalty for Senegal in the Africa Cup of Nations final against Egypt.
 He was named player of the tournament too after getting three goals and two assists across the competition.

 "It's the best day of my life and the best trophy of my life," Mane said after becoming an African champion in February.

 "I won the Champions League and some [other] trophies but this is the special one for me.
 This is more important for me.”